NVIDIA/NVFlare/research/fed-sm/README.md

 The TensorBoard curves (smoothed with weight 0.8) for validation Dice for the 100 epochs (100 rounds, 1 local epoch per round) during training are shown below:
 ![All training curve](./figs/all_training.png)

+As shown, FedSM personalized models can achieve better validation accuracy than global model, and the selector model is able to distinct among sites

 ### Testing score
 The testing score is computed based on the Super Model for FedSM.
 We provide a script for performing validation on testing data split.